thestarlab/thestarlab.github.io/pubs-exported.md

 Based on Hierarchically Structured Topographical Network \[J\]”.
 In:
 *Journal of Image and Graphics* 7, p.
 016.

-Zhang, L., J. Zhu, Z. Zeng, and G. Cao (2006).
+ZHANG, L., J. ZHU, Z. ZENG, and G. CAO (2006).
 “GRID Services for large scale elevation derivatives computation”.
 In: *Geoinformation Science* 8.2, pp. 14-16.

+## 2004

+Grejner-Brzezinska, D. and A. Kealy (2004).
+“Positioning and tracking approaches and technologies”.
+In: *Advanced Location-Based Technologies and Services*, p.
+1.